viane/Professor-Nittany/doc/API/source/includes/_questions.md

 ```
 Property                    | Description
 -------------------------   | --------------------------------
-res.response.doc            | An array of answers
+res.response.docs           | An array of answers
 res.response.numFound       | Total number of found answers
 res.response.maxScore       | The maximum score of an answer